mjfrigaard/testServerAppPkg/README.md

 <!-- README.md is generated from README.Rmd.
 Please edit that file -->

-# `testServerPkgApp`
+# `tstSvrPkgApp`

 <!-- badges: start -->
 <!-- badges: end -->

-The goal of `testServerPkgApp` is to demonstrate how to build and test a shiny application using `usethis`, `shiny::testServer()`, and `shinytest2`.
+The goal of `tstSvrPkgApp` is to demonstrate how to build and test a shiny application using `usethis`, `shiny::testServer()`, and `shinytest2`.

 ## Installation